When Physicians Listen (finally) to their Accountant.

 Enter ebix, Inc.

-Upon startup, initial process improvements were made such as:
+Upon startup, initial process improvements were made, such as:

-The Impact OF ebix, Inc. Helped The Client:
+The Impact Of ebix, Inc. Helped The Client:

 Increase the average receipt per patient by 13% due to ebix’s:

-- Credentialing administration to manage paperwork and payer requirements leading to more in-network revenue opportunities.
+• Credentialing administration to manage paperwork and payer requirements leading to more in-network revenue opportunities.

-- Decreased their days outstanding from over 120 days to the low 40’s (~375%) with dedicated mental health account management.
+• They decreased their days outstanding from over 120 days to the low 40’s (~375%) with dedicated mental health account management.

-- Daily denial management processes shorten the days outstanding and reduce outstanding accounts receivable amounts.
+• Daily denial management processes shorten the days outstanding and reduce outstanding accounts receivable amounts.

 Extended Reading List: